grokify/ringcentral-demos-webhooks/javascript-express/README.md

 | `MY_APP_TLS_ENABLED` | Set to `1` for HTTPS and `0` for HTTP |
 | `MY_APP_TLS_PRIVATE_KEY` | Set to path to PEM file for private key |
 | `MY_APP_TLS_CERTIFICATE` | Set to path to PEM file for certificate |

+### Development

+For development purposes, you can set up a webhook to a local host using [ngrok](https://ngrok.com/).
+Of note, it's possible to run a HTTP server on localhost without TLS while exposting a TLS-enabled ngrok public hostname.

 ## Usage